A practical guide to URI encoding and URI decoding

 - a.
 Yes, use the subscribed encoding by the protocol

 - b.
 No, use the same encoding as the surrounding text

 - 4a.
-ENCODING: Encode every component and/or subcomponent with the chosen encoding.
+ENCODING: Encode every component and/or subcomponent with the chosen encoding (i.e. transform it into its percent-encoded hexadecimal pair).
 Use the table to encode all characters except the "never encode" and (depending on your subcomponent delimiters) the "sometimes encode" characters.

 - 4b.
 DECODING: Decode every component and/or subcomponent, convert all the percent-encoded octets to their decoded value by using the chosen encoding.

 * The RFC only describes the generic syntax of a URI.
 All URIs should follow that syntax, but every scheme-specific (e.g. http, ftp, file) or implementation-specific (a browser or web application that handles URIs) syntax can have additional rules about which characters are delimiters.
 It is therefor always necessary to know the additional delimiting rules to 100% correctly encode and decode.